 AP® U.S. History Course And Exam Description

-While the AP® U.S. History (APUSH) course is more challenging than a standard U.S. history class, achieving a high score on the APUSH exam offers valuable benefits.
+While the AP U.S. History (APUSH) course is more challenging than a standard U.S. history class, achieving a high score on the APUSH exam offers valuable benefits.
 Students have the opportunity to secure college credit during their high school years through strong performance on the exam.
-In the year 2023, an impressive 473,000 students took the exam, with 48% achieving a score of 3 or higher.
-While it holds the position of the second most popular AP course, its pass rate and 5-point scores do lag slightly behind those of other AP exams.
+In the year 2024, an impressive 488,688 students took the exam, with 72.2% achieving a score of 3 or higher.
+While it holds the position of the second most popular AP course, its 5-point scores do lag slightly behind those of other AP exams.
 Therefore, investing time and effort into exam preparation is crucial for achieving success.

 What Skills Will I Develop in the AP U.S. History Course?